dievus/msLDAPDump/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M03Q2JN)

 msLDAPDump simplifies LDAP enumeration in a domain environment by wrapping the lpap3 library from Python in an easy-to-use interface.
 Like most of my tools, this one works best on Windows.
-If using Unix, the tool only works when accessing an LDAP server from the primary eth0 adapter.
+If using Unix, the tool will not resolve hostnames that are not accessible via eth0 currently.

 ### Binding Anonymously